opensavannah/track-a-cat/hardware-team/hardware-team-contributors.md

 *Please add your name to the list using the following format: `Name - @yourgithubusername, youremail`*

 + Johnny Mercer - @johnnymercer, johnny@themercerhouse.com
+Joshua Rosen - @joshrosen735, joshrosen735@gmail.com

 Feel free to edit this document directly if you are already a member of the Open Savannah org on GitHub.
 If you are not, you may fork this repository, make your addition, then issue a Pull Request.